How to Treat Cystic Acne

 Almost 80% of people will experience acne at some point in their lives, but everyone experiences acne a little differently.
 Some are more prone to non-inflammatory acne, otherwise known as blackheads and whiteheads.
-Others experience moderate inflammatory acne, which shows up as inflamed, red bumps on the skin, then others have more severe forms of inflammatory acne like cystic acne, which occurs deep under the skin and can be a very painful experience (fun, right?!).
+Others experience moderate inflammatory acne, which shows up as inflamed, red bumps on the skin.
+Then others have more severe forms of inflammatory acne like cystic acne, which occurs deep under the skin and can be a very painful experience (fun, right?!).

 What is cystic acne?

 Cystic acne is one of the most severe forms of acne.
 Not only are cystic acne lesions larger than others, but they also tend to be very painful, which makes them extra hard to ignore and treat.
 Cystic acne is a type of inflammatory acne that occurs when the follicle becomes clogged with sebum and dead skin, forming a clogged pore.
 When the clogged pore becomes infected with bacteria, it turns into inflammatory acne.
 If this infection moves deeper under the skin, the lesion turns into a cyst.

 It’s not known precisely why cystic acne occurs or what makes someone more susceptible to it.
 Changes in hormone levels, taking certain medications, new skincare products, sweating, or high humidity while wearing tight clothes are all thought to cause acne.
 Cystic acne is most likely to occur in teens, those with oilier skin, and those who have a family history of it.

 It’s common to feel the pain of cystic acne under the skin before it even pops up on the surface.
 As soon as you notice a pimple brewing under your skin, start an acne treatment regimen containing salicylic acid or benzoyl peroxide to open pores and kill bacteria.
 You can also apply ice where you feel the pain to help calm inflammation.